Skip to content

 preorder_traversal_iii_compact.cpp

-/* Pre-order traversal: Example three */
+/* Preorder traversal: Example 3 */

 void preOrder(TreeNode *root) {